 Bottom line: The OnePlus Nord ticks all the right boxes: you get a 90Hz AMOLED display, robust hardware, 48MP camera at the back and dual cameras up front, clean software with the promise of timely updates, and 30W fast charging.
-OnePlus did a fantastic job distilling the essence of its flagships into the Nord, and the result is one of the best mid-range phones in 2020.
+OnePlus did a fantastic job distilling the essence of its flagships into the Nord, and the result is one of the best mid-range phones available today.

-- Clean software with three years of updates
+Clean software with three years of security updates

 OnePlus Nord Design